How To Start An Online Business In 7 Days

 Today I'd like to share with you how you can start your own online business, but to do it in exactly 7 days! 💪🏽💪🏽

 Starting a business is a great way for you to accelerate the process towards becoming Financially Independent.

 So I'm going to explore today the steps you can take day by day for the next 7 days to create one for yourself.

 Our reason for wanting to get you to do this in 7 days is to give you a lot of focus so that you can go from no idea to your own business in 7 days.

-So let's walk through and see how exactly you can go about doing that from day one.
+Let's now walk through and see how exactly you can go about starting your online business from day one.

 HOW TO START AN ONLINE BUSINESS

 Below are is 7-day step-by-step process that you can follow to start your online business today.

 DAY 1 – Research Your Business Idea

 On day 1, your goal is to research your business idea.